 Sounds great, right?
 Right.
 However, if you don’t have sufficient RAM, your computer will start to store the overflow of information which should be stored in RAM, in your hard drive instead.
 Then, when your computer wants to read or write this data, it is a much slower process between hard drive-computer than RAM-computer.

-For these reason, make sure that you have sufficient RAM for the processes that you generally do on your computer.
+For these reasons, make sure that you have sufficient RAM for the processes that you generally do on your computer.
 It may be worth pointing out that the average user, who’s agenda may be text editing and web browsing, will not require as much RAM as a user who frequently runs multiple programs at once including photo or video editing and rendering software.

 You can find out how much RAM you currently have installed in your computer by going to Computer > Properties.